Junggeum

 Other flutes in the same family include the daegeum and sogeum; the three together are known as samjuk (hangul: 삼죽; hanja: 三竹; literally "three bamboo"), as the three primary flutes of the Silla period.
 Both of these are still used in traditional music, as well as in contemporary classical music, popular music, and film scores.

-The junggeum currently used in the National Gugak Center is about 65cm long and 1.7cm in diameter.
+The junggeum currently used in the National Gugak Center is about 65 cm long and 1.7 cm in diameter.